-If you wish to get through all three books of the Life series in one year, plan on covering approximately three lessons per week.
-The time required for each lesson varies depending on how much additional information you include, but plan on about 40 to 45 minutes.
-Quizzes may be given at the conclusion of each unit and the final exam may be given after lesson 34.
+If you wish to get through all three books of the Chemistry & Ecology series in one year, you should plan on covering approximately three lessons per week.
+The time required for each lesson varies depending on how much additional information you want to include, but you can plan on about 45 minutes per lesson.

-If you wish to cover the material in more depth, you may add additional information and take a longer period of time to cover all the material, or you could choose to do only one or two of the books in the series as a unit study.
+If you wish to cover the material in more depth, you may add additional information and take a longer period of time to cover all the material or you could choose to do only one or two of the books in the series as a unit study.

-Why Teach Life Science?
+Why Teach Chemistry & Ecology?

-Maybe you hate science or you just hate teaching it.
+aybe you hate science or you just hate teaching it.
 Maybe you love science but don't quite know how to teach it to your children.
 Maybe science just doesn't seem as important as some of those other subjects you need to teach.
 Maybe you need a little motivation.
 If any of these descriptions fits you, then please consider the following.